Making Exercise Healthy Medicine

 Fun Things For You:

 Help Without Donating - Use the Amazon book links below, with more on my BOOKS page.
-Get anything you want, from song downloads, health and medical equipment, home stuff, movies, whatever.
+Get anything you want, from song downloads, health and medical stuff, kitchen and groceries, car parts, movies, whatever.
 They send me a small percentage (and no names, so happy anonymous shopping).
-Larger purchases send more to the site here, so get your next computer, lawnmower, kitchen appliances, gifts, and groceries through these links :-) Many small ones help too.
+Larger purchases send more to the site here, so get your next computer, lawnmower, kitchen appliances, gifts, and groceries through these links.
+Many small ones help too.
 Thank you for helping this site by shopping for things you want anyway.
-Use the links for next time too.

 Send Your Photos and Success Stories showing the principles in action to me on TWITTER!
 Prizes for the best ones.
 Tweet nice notes and success stories how you are better, which is my big reward.
 Follow for health updates, quick & short www:twitter.com/TheFitnessFixerTweet this article to pass it on to others for more health

 Mailing list.
 I don't send out any mails or keep any lists.
-To get updates, info, articles, fun helpful stuff whenever you want, no sign-up needed, just look at my TWITTER page - no log-in, it's just like a web page with new updates as I post them.
-Also nice if you want to join ("follow") then you can ask questions too.
-Just look at www.Twitter.com/TheFitnessFixer.
+For updates, info, articles, fun helpful stuff whenever you want, just look at my TWITTER page.
+No sign-up or log-in needed.
+If you join ("follow") then you can ask questions too: www.Twitter.com/TheFitnessFixer.

 See Healthy Examples in Real Life Not fake fitness, reps of back exercises, or purchasing training "plans" but making your daily real life into healthy moment that stops pain and prevents injury- Fitness as a Lifestyle (Functional Fitness).